Differential coding

 In digital communications, differential coding is a technique used to provide unambiguous signal reception when using some types of modulation.
-It makes data to be transmitted to depend not only on the current signal state (or symbol), but also on the previous one.
+It makes transmissible data dependent on both the current and previous signal (or symbol) states.

-The common types of modulation that require differential coding include phase-shift keying and quadrature amplitude modulation.
+The common types of modulation that may be used with differential coding include phase-shift keying and quadrature amplitude modulation.

 Purposes of differential coding

-When data is transmitted over twisted-pair wires, it is easy to accidentally insert an extra half-twist in the cable between the transmitter and the receiver.
-When this happens, the received signal is inverted.
+When data is transmitted over balanced lines, it is easy to accidentally invert polarity in the cable between the transmitter and the receiver.

 Similarly for BPSK.
 To demodulate BPSK, one needs to make a local oscillator synchronous with the remote one.
 This is accomplished by a carrier recovery circuit.
 However, the integer part of the recovered carrier is ambiguous.
 There are n valid but not equivalent phase shifts between the two oscillators.
 For BPSK, n = 2; the symbols appear inverted or not.

 Differential encoding prevents inversion of the signal and symbols, respectively, from affecting the data.